marleenroomet/cb2330-portfolio/README.md

 # cb2330-portfolio
-Foundations of Scientific Computing for the Life Sciences (CB2330) by Marleen Roomet (Molecular Biotechnology and Bioinformatics, KTH).
+Foundations of Scientific Computing for the Life Sciences (CB2330) by Marleen Roomet (MSc Molecular Biotechnology and Bioinformatics, KTH).